Walkthrough#

 Oh no, we are getting an error.
 Looks like it’s happening when we are setting the output.

-Come in “Scanning” and “Validating”!
+Enter “Scanning” and “Validating”!
 We can enable these features by setting the scan=True and validate=True flags in the trace method.

 Let’s run this again and see what it can do for us: